Child soldiers in Sierra Leone: Coercion and abduction

-Reintegration of Child Soldiers
+Reintegration of child soldiers

 Article 39 of the Convention on the Rights of the Child states that "parties shall take all appropriate measures to promote physical and psychological recovery and social reintegration of a child of victim of...armed conflicts.
 Such recovery and reintegration shall take place in an environment which fosters the health, self-respect and dignity of the child".
 Reintegration programs are facilitated within a human rights framework by non-governmental and governmental organizations.
 They primarily focus on the needs of the child and often fail to adequately prepare families for receiving and facilitating reintegration of the victim.

-Primary Organisations Facilitating Reintegration Programs
+Primary organisations facilitating reintegration programs

 The United Nations

 The United Nations (UIN) was influential in ending the hostilities in Sierra Leone.
 They established the peace-keeping mission, the United Nations Mission in Sierra Leone (UNAMSIL), who assisted the Government of Sierra Leone in implementing the Disarmament, demobilization and reintegration (DDR) method.
 The objective of the DDR is to "contribute security and stability in post-conflict environments so that recovery and development can begin".
 This system is used in coordination with other political and reconstruction mechanisms to ensure that long-term sustainable reintegration support is provided and to prevent Sierra Leone returning to violent conflict.
 In March 2004 the Secretary-General of the United Nations proposed that UNAMSIL's mandate be extended to December 2005 due to the fragile nature of the state's Government and concern that they were not ready to assume responsibility for the country's security.

 United Nations Children's Fund

 UNICEF (United Nations Children's Fund) was a principle agency assisting the Government and other third party organisations in employing the DDR program throughout Sierra Leone between 1998 and 2002.
 UNICEF provided protection for demobilized children within their interim care centres (ICC) whilst they conducted family tracing exercises to achieve reunification.
 5038 demobilized child soldiers passed through these centres before their closure.
 They also assisted in tracing the families of 2166 children who had not been associated with armed conflict.
 These interim care centres offered children access to medical care and educational activities.
-ICC's policies intended to limit victims stay to a maximum of 6 weeks.
+ICC's policies intended to limit victims stay to a maximum of six weeks.

 Where ex-soldiers were not able to be reunited with their families or communities, UNICEF was able to provide them with foster homes.